jasonleinart/blog-site/_featured_tags/team-horizon.md

 - **Change Leadership** - Navigating identity shifts and organizational transformation
 - **Collective Intelligence** - Building teams that leverage both human insight and AI execution

-## The Revolution

-When AI can handle 70-80% of traditional knowledge work, the fundamental nature of teams, management, and career progression changes forever.
-This isn't about efficiency gains—it's about reimagining what teams are capable of when AI becomes a collaborative partner rather than just a tool.

-The strategic questions every leader faces: How does management value shift from coordination to orchestration?
-What new career models emerge when impact matters more than team size?
-How do you design teams for AI-native collaboration?

 ## Framework Connection

 This content represents **Horizon 2** of the [Three Horizons Philosophy](/three-horizons/) - the crucial bridge between individual AI mastery and organizational transformation.
 Teams that master AI collaboration become the foundation for organization-wide intelligence.